Semrush helps you:

 Majestic SEO is an SEO software tool that specializes in link analysis.

-So unlike Ahrefs, SEMrush or Moz Pro, Majestic is all about backlinks.
+So unlike Semrush, Ahrefs, or Moz Pro, Majestic is all about backlinks.

 In other words: Majestic isn’t an all-in-one tool that does keyword research, SEO site audits and on-page SEO analysis.
+(Although it does offer some limited keyword research functionality—more on that later.)

-It’s 100% focused on backlinks.
+It’s almost 100% focused on backlinks.

 And, because they focus on link analysis above all else, they claim to have the world’s best backlink checker.
+Or at least the most comprehensive database of backlinks.

 Worlds Best Backlink Checker